Particular/docs.particular.net/nservicebus/sagas/message-correlation.md

 partial: expression

-## Auto correlation
+## Auto-correlation

 A common usage of sagas is to have them send out a request message to get some work done and receive a response message back when the work is complete.
 To make this easier NServiceBus will automatically correlate those response messages back to the correct saga instance.

-NOTE: If it's not clear if the message can be auto correlated, it's better to provide the mappings.
-In case the message will be auto correlated, the mappings will be ignored.
+NOTE: If it's not clear if the message can be auto-correlated, it's better to provide the mappings.
+In cases where the message will be auto-correlated, the mappings will be ignored.

-NOTE: A caveat of this feature is that it currently doesn't support auto correlation between sagas.
-If the request is handled by a another saga relevant message properties must be added and mapped to the requesting saga using the syntax described above.
+NOTE: A caveat of this feature is that it currently doesn't support auto-correlation between sagas.
+If the request is handled by a another saga, relevant message properties must be added and mapped to the requesting saga using the syntax described above.

 ## Custom saga finder

-Full control over how a message is correlated can be achieved by create a custom [saga finder](/nservicebus/sagas/saga-finding.md).
+Full control over how a message is correlated can be achieved by creating a custom [saga finder](/nservicebus/sagas/saga-finding.md).

 ## Uniqueness